linux-chenxing/linux-chenxing.org/ip/emac.md

 ## Known differences from the AT91RM200

-- Registers have the weird split and spacing because of the bus they are connected to the CPU via RIU.
+- Registers have the weird split and spacing because they are connected to the CPU via RIU.
 For the MSC313e and beyond the registers are also accessible unsplit via XIU.